rnds1/rnds1/README.md

-- 👋 Hi, I’m a Star
+- 👋 Hi, I’m a Programer
-- 👀 I’m interested in shine
+- 👀 I’m interested in make code better.

 - 📫 How to reach me kaotyckstar@gmail.com